• Skip to primary navigation

 Variations

-If you don't have chickpeas (sometimes called garbanzo beans), any other drained canned white beans work here, like navy beans or cannellini.
+If you don’t have chickpeas, other canned white beans like cannellini or navy beans work well.

 • For a super mild curry leave out the chili powder altogether.
 If you're a spice fan, feel free to add more.